Bernie Guindon: Third term as national president

+In April 1992, Guindon was charged with drug trafficking as part of Project Overhaul.
+In July 1994, his trial ended with his acquittal.
+In September 1992, Guindon renewed his feud with Barnes and the Black Diamond Riders who were attempting to set up a chapter in Sudbury.
+Guindon was enraged when he heard that Barnes had beaten up a Satan's Choice biker on the streets of Sudbury and stolen his gang "colors", leading him to lead a force of Satan's Choice bikers north to Sudbury to personally avenge the insult.
+At a brawl in the parking lot of the Sorrento Motor Hotel that came to be known in biker circles as the "Sudbury Saturday Night", Guindon led 45 Satan's Choice bikers against Barnes and 7 Black Diamond Riders, all of whom were beaten so badly that they had to be hospitalized.
+Guindon considered the "Sudbury Saturday Night" brawl to be revenge for the "Battle of Pebblestone" as he argued that Barnes had not fought fair during at the brawl at the Pebblestone Golf Course 30 years earlier, which justified not fighting fair at the brawl in Sudbury.

 Guindon, whose Canadian nationalism was described as "almost a mania", repeatedly turned down offers all through the 1990s made by Hells Angels' national president Walter Stadnick to have Satan's Choice "patch over" to the Hells Angels.
 The Canadian journalist Yves Lavigne wrote that Stadnick was interested in Satan's Choice not only because it was the second largest biker gang in Ontario, but because "its legendary founder" Guindon had "charisma and the ability to charm the skin off a snake.
 Stadnick did not want to waste his time wooing somebody without power.
 What Bernie said, people did.
 Guindon repeatedly turned Stadnick's offers to have the Satan's Choice join the Hells Angels, saying he wanted to keep his club Canadian, finally leading to Stadnick to sever contact with him in 1993.

-In summer 1995, Satan's Choice became involved in a biker war with the Loners, another outlaw biker club founded by former Choice member Frank Lenti, who as the leader of the Diabos was now allied with the Choice against his former club.
-The use of rocket launchers to attack each other's clubhouses led to an attempt by the mayor of Toronto, Barbara Hall, to ban all outlaw bikers from Toronto.
+In summer 1995, Satan's Choice became involved in a biker war with the Loners, another outlaw biker club founded by former Choice member Frank Lenti who, as the leader of the Diabos, was now allied with the Choice against his former club.
+The use of rocket launchers to attack each other's clubhouses led to an attempt by the mayor of Toronto, Barbara Hall, to ban all outlaw bikers from Toronto, an attempt defeated in the courts by the lawyers for Satan's Choice who argued that Hall's proposed ban violated the Charter of Rights and Freedoms.
+In the 1990s, Guindon worked as an extra playing a thug in various Hollywood films and television shows shot in the Toronto area such as My Date with the President's Daughter, Jungle Movie, Blues Brothers 2000 and Kung Fu: The Legend Continues.